kvarak/dnd/docs/_Classes/alchemist.md

 **Undead Constitution**.
 When you apply this infusion to your cadaver, it gains immunity to the charmed, exhaustion, paralyzed and petrified condition as well as resistance to necrotic damage.
 If applied twice, it also gains resistance to bludgeoning, piercing, and slashing from nonmagical attacks.

 ### Unnatural Intellect
-Starting at 10th level, your cadaver gains some semblance of thought.
+Your cadaver gains some semblance of thought.
 Your cadaver can now act on its own, not needing to be commanded with your bonus action to use its own actions.

 ### Magnum Opus
-At 16th level, you have developed some extraordinary infusions for your cadaver.
+You have developed some extraordinary infusions for your cadaver.
 Choose one of the Magnum Opus infusions to give to a cadaver you create.

 **Magnum Opus: Incorporeal**.
 When you apply this infusion to your cadaver, it gains a flying speed of 30ft and becomes immune to the grappled, prone and restrained condition.
 It also can move through other creatures and objects as if they were difficult terrain, taking 1d10 force damage if it ends its turn inside an object.